 Throughout this program, you will be guided by faculty who have "been there" and are networked to other criminal justice professionals at the local and state levels.

-As a criminology major, you can leverage internships and faculty and alumni connections to secure a job in your chosen field.
+As a criminology and criminal justice major, you can leverage internships and faculty and alumni connections to secure a job in your chosen field.

 In this 39-credit-hour program, you will study the nature of crime and the numerous factors that influence its rise and decline.
 Advanced courses are designed to help you investigate various aspects of criminality in specific populations and circumstances, while interdisciplinary electives illuminate the topic from several useful angles.